stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 allows the block production process to benefit from independent improvements to the Stacks peer-to-peer network over time.
-Furthermore, it allows all Stacks nodes to monitor the behavior of block producers and signers, so they can detect and handle block equivocation and heal from network partitions (see below).
+Furthermore, it allows all Stacks nodes to monitor the behavior of block producers and signers, so they can detect and handle network partitions (see below).

 #### Stacker DBs